webhintio/hint/packages/hint/docs/user-guide/configuring-webhint/browser-context.md

 allowing them to adapt their behavior.
 An example of a hint taking advantage of this property is [`highest-available-document-mode`][doc modes].
-This hint will advise you to use `edge` mode if Internet Explorer 8, 9, or 10 need to be supported, but tell you to remove that element or header otherwise, as document modes are not needed for other browsers.
+This hint will advise you to use `edge` mode if Internet Explorer 8, 9, or 10 needs to be supported, but tell you to remove that element or header otherwise, as document modes are not needed for other browsers.